jdsolucoes/pedit/README.md

 A simple yet usefull editor for short stuff, like commit messages.
 In case you don't want a full-blown editor just to enter some text.

 Only displays a new line on enter.
-Line edit functions are provided by GNU Readline.
+Line edit functions are provided by [prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit)

 ## Pedit!
 ![Italian hand]